lizmat/raku-all-modules/jonathanstowe/AccessorFacade/README.md

     panda install AccessorFacade

-Other install mechanisms may be become available in the future.
+It should work equally well with *zef* but I may not have tested it.

 ## Support

-However suggestions/patches are welcomed via github at:
+Suggestions/patches are welcomed via github at:

 https://github.com/jonathanstowe/AccessorFacade

-It may use features and behaviour of Perl 6 that aren't present in even slightly older builds (and which are anticipated to be in a release,) please check with a new build before reporting a bug.

 ## Licence

+This is free software.

-Please see the LICENCE file in the distribution
+Please see the [LICENCE](LICENCE) file in the distribution

-(C) Jonathan Stowe 2015, 2016
+© Jonathan Stowe 2015, 2016, 2017